Maternity & Newborn

 - Newborn hearing screening for all babies

-We also work in collaboration with other DHB services such as:
+We also work in collaboration with other services at Te Whatu Ora South Canterbury such as:

 - Diabetic Specialist Nurses,